-There are many potential variations in the fate of n-alkanes in soil profiles.
+There are many potential variations in the fate of n-alkanes in soil and peat profiles.
 However, across vegetation types and study sites, there is generally a trend of decreasing overall alkane concentration with soil depth.
 This is most likely caused by the degradation or reworking of n-alkanes by soil microbiota.
 Degradation products of n-alkanes include n-methyl ketones through subterminal oxidation (Klein et al., 1968; Amblès et al., 1993; Jansen and Nierop, 2009) or n-alcohols through terminal oxidation that can be converted into aldehydes and finally into n-fatty acids (Rojo, 2009).
-Conversely, n-alkanes can also be produced in situ through the oxidation of n-alkenes or n-alcohols or the decarboxylation of n-fatty acids (Jansen and Nierop, 2009).
+Conversely, n-alkanes can also be produced in situ through the decarboxylation of n-fatty acids (Jansen and Nierop, 2009).

-In litterbag experiments, the total concentrations of n-alkanes decreased with time in nearly all of the vegetation species (Fig.1).
+In litterbag experiments, the total concentrations of n-alkanes decreased with time in nearly all of the vegetation species (Fig. 1).

 Biodegradation is likely accelerated in the litter layer due to oxic conditions (Chikaraishi and Naraoka, 2006) and an active microbial community (Rojo, 2009).
 Additionally, Zech et al. (2011) acknowledged the possibility that n-alkanes may have been washed out of the litterbags.
 However, as n-alkanes are hydrophobic and almost insoluble in water, this is unlikely, especially for plant-derived long-chain n-alkanes.
 Unexpectedly, each of the grass species included in the Wang et al. (2014) study showed increases in the concentration of total n-alkanes (Fig. 1).
-They explained this as the result of n-alkane degradation being a complex process influenced by both chemical properties and plant species.
+Wang et al. (2014) explained this unexpected increase as the result of n-alkane degradation being a complex process influenced by both chemical properties and plant species, as evidenced by the results of their short-term experiment.